-- 234. Coal is used for production of heat and electricity in different sectors with varying combustion technology.
-Natural raw materials, including coal, contain trace amounts of mercury, which is thermally released during the combustion. - 235.
-This sub-category covers large combustion plants (typically with thermal boiler effect above 300 MW).
-Most of such plants are large-scale electricity production plants, some of which also supply heat (district heating, etc.).
-The reason for describing such large coal-fired power plants separately is that in many countries they represent large parts of the national coal consumption, and that they are often equipped with extensive, individually configured emission reduction systems.
+222. Coal is used for production of heat and electricity in different sectors with varying combustion technology.
+Natural raw materials, including coal, contain trace amounts of mercury, which is thermally released during the combustion.

+223. This sub-category covers large combustion plants (typically with thermal boiler effect above 300 MW).
+Most of such plants are large-scale electricity production plants for public supply, some of which also supply heat (district heating, etc.).
+The reason for describing such large coal-fired power plants separately is that in many countries they represent large parts of the national coal consumption, and they are often equipped with extensive, individually configured emission reduction systems.
 Such equipment captures parts of the mercury output, which reduces direct release to the atmosphere.
-In many cases, smaller coal combustion plants are not equipped with emission reduction devices to the same degree. - 236.
-Some fossil fuel power generation plants have possibilities for also firing with oil and other carbon fuels, but this section focuses on coal as this contains the highest concentrations of mercury.
+In many cases, smaller coal combustion plants are not equipped with emission reduction devices to the same degree.

+224. Some fossil fuel power generation plants have possibilities for also firing with oil and other carbon fuels, but this section focuses on coal as this contains the highest concentrations of mercury.
 Oil and gas combustion is dealt with in section 5.1.3 and 5.1.4, respectively.

-Table 5-2 Main releases and receiving media from combustion in large power plants
+Table 5-2Main releases and receiving media from combustion in large power plants -- x - Additional release pathways to be considered, depending on specific source and national situation.

-Phase of life cycle Air Water Land Product General waste Sector specific treatment/ disposal Combustion X x x x X X
+Phase of life cycle Air Water Land Product General waste Sector specific treatment/ disposal Combustion X х х х X X